wirc-sjsu/firebench/docs/standard_format.md

 - Contains time series data from specific points in space called probes, for example, weather stations (RAWS) or local sensors.
 - Datasets must be grouped at the lowest common level that minimizes data duplication.
 Variables sharing the same time coordinate are placed in the same data group (*e.g.*, a sensor group).
 Multiple data groups that share the same spatial location are further grouped together in a location group (*e.g.*, a weather station).
 - Each group containing data should be named after the probe location or ID (e.g. probe_01).
-- Each dataset (data_k) must be named using the [Standard Variable Namespace](./namespace.md).
+- Each dataset (temperature, wind_speed, *etc.*) must be named using the [Standard Variable Namespace](./namespace.md).
 If the name of the variable is not present, use a variable name as descriptive as possible and open a pull request to add the variable name to the Standard Variable Namespace.
 Units must be defined as an attribute `units` compatible with [Pint library](https://pint.readthedocs.io/en/stable/) terminology.
 - The time coordinate dataset must be a dataset named `time`.
 - Each time coordinate dataset must follow the global time convention (see Time format).
 - Location of the probes must be defined as attributes following a spatial description convention.